lynnlangit/TeamTeri/Genomics Platforms/README.md

 # Genomics Platforms

 Includes info about Galaxy Project, Terra.bio and Seven Bridges Genomics.
 This represents a small subset of the available platforms.
 Some platforms are free (for research), others are commercial and have associated costs.
 Still other platforms have a 'free tier' (running on public cloud) and then a 'you-pay-for-it' tier, usually based on the size of the data you need to analyze.

-## Workflow Languages

-There are a number of DSLs (domain-specific languages) for genomics workflows.
-These include the following:
-- WDL - workflow definition language ('widdle') - open source, created at The Broad Institute - see my [`learn-wdl` open source course](https://github.com/openwdl/learn-wdl)
-- CWL - common workflow language
-- NF - Nextflow - see my ['Nextflow on GCP' summary](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/2_Virtual_Machines_%26_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md)
-- GA - Galaxy Workflow Language - see the `Galaxy Project` folder in this Repo

 ## Workflow Patterns

 Most workflows follow this pattern (summarized in the diagram below):